Fifth Wheel Towing 101

 Understanding Your Vehicle's Tow Rating

 Knowing what your vehicle can tow safely is a good place to start.
-Check with your manufacturer or click here to check out the Good Sam Towing Guides which are an excellent reference.
+Check with your manufacturer to make sure that your vehicle can tow the fifth wheel that you are interested in.

 Towing Hardware